omerchn/toggle-test-only/README.md

    - **Command Palette:**

      - Open the command palette by pressing `Ctrl+Shift+P`.
-     - Type "Toggle .only Test" and select the command.
+     - Type "Toggle Test .only" and select the command.

    - **Keyboard Shortcut:**
-     - Assign a custom keyboard shortcut to the "Toggle .only Test" command for quick access.
+     - Assign a custom keyboard shortcut to the "Toggle Test .only" command for quick access.
 To do this:
        - Open the Keyboard Shortcuts settings by pressing `Ctrl+K Ctrl+S`.
-       - Search for "Toggle .only Test" in the search bar.
+       - Search for "Toggle Test .only" in the search bar.
        - Right-click on the command and choose "Add Keybinding" to set your preferred shortcut.

 4. The extension will toggle the `.only` modifier on the current test block, disabling all other test blocks that have `.only`, ensuring only one test is focused at a time.
 This allows you to run focused tests or revert to running all tests.

 ## Configuration

 This extension provides a few configuration options to customize its behavior.
-You can access these settings by navigating to your VS Code settings (File > Preferences > Settings) and searching for "Toggle .only Test."
+You can access these settings by navigating to your VS Code settings (File > Preferences > Settings) and searching for "Toggle Test .only."

 - **`toggleTestOnly.focusModifier`**: Customize the modifier used to focus tests (e.g., change it from `.only` if your framework uses a different modifier).